arthurysong/atribecalledarty.github.io/_posts/2020-02-29-validating_user_input_react_redux_with_rails_api.markdown

 I also am using thunk so I can pass my redux reducer a function.

 I want to create a new user in the Rails database using form inputs on the front end.
-And I want to validate user input against validations I have in the models in the Rails API.
+And I want to validate user input against validations I have in the models in the Rails API RATHER than validating the inputs on the front end.
-I could find basic tutorials on how to validate the form inputs on the front end, but I couldn't find anything on using backend Rails validations to validate the user input.

 This was important because I wanted some attributes like usernames to be unique for each user.